Liouville conformal blocks and Stokes phenomena: The monodromy of conformal blocks

 \subsection{Three point function with symmetry breaking term}

 Now we move to 3-point functions with all charges $k_a=1$.
 The relevant fusion rule is the same as in \cref{eq:fusionrule}, and the process of fusion is represented in \cref{fig:3pointfusionchannel}.
-The momentum of $(\Psi_1,\Psi_2)$ may be $(0,\frac{-1}{2b}),(\frac{-1}{2b},\frac{-1}{2b}),(\frac{-1}{2b},\frac{-1}{b})$.
+The momentum of $(\Psi_1,\Psi_2)$ may be $(0,\frac{-1}{2b}),(\frac{-1}{b},\frac{-1}{2b}),(\frac{-1}{b},\frac{-3}{2b})$.
 Thus we expect a conformal block space of dimension $3$.
 In this case there are no known special functions to compare with, and we will omit many of the details of computation since they are analogous to the case of Bessel functions considered before.
+We will list some of the intermediate results in the appendix.

 The integral we want to study is

 Sending $z_1\rightarrow 0,\; z_2\rightarrow 1,\; z_3\rightarrow z$,

 In other words,